tensorflow/sig-tfjs/rfcs/20211109-tflite-support-for-node.md

 Instead of implementing the above plugin system, we could link all delegates in the `tfjs-tflite-node` package's Napi bindings.
 This would be a lot simpler to implement since there would be no runtime loading of DLLs, but it would make it more difficult for contributors to write new delegates, since they would need to be included in the `tfjs-tflite-node` package (and be merged into the tfjs repo).

 #### Alternative: Run TFLite in WASM in Node
 Instead of using native binaries, we could run TFLite in WASM in Node.
 This makes it a lot easier to support all platforms, since we wouldn't need a separate build for each of them.
 However, it would affect performance (Node's support for WASM webworkers (threads) is not as good as in the browser), and would make it more difficult or impossible to support delegates like Coral that require access to hardware.
+This might become possible with something like [WASI](https://github.com/WebAssembly/WASI), but it does not seem to be possible yet.

 ### Performance Implications
 * There are no performance implications for existing packages.